-Equally important for livelihoods and for environmental products and services, mountains cover 27 percent of Earth’s land surface and are home to 12 percent of the human population.
+Equally important for livelihoods and for environmental products and services, mountains cover almost a quarter of Earth’s land surface and are home to more than one tenth of the human population.
 They have immense ecological and socio-economic significance, not only for the people living there, but also for those living in lowland areas.
 Mountains hold 23 percent of the Earth’s forest cover and are a particularly important source of water, energy, timber, plant genetic resources of major food crops, minerals and recreation.
-They harbour nearly one third of global terrestrial biodiversity and diverse ecosystems.
-Globally, mountains provide 60 to 80 percent of the world’s freshwater.
+They harbour a quarter of global terrestrial biodiversity and diverse ecosystems.
+Globally, mountains provide 70 percent of the world’s freshwater.

 Most people understand that forests could play a role in a green economy, but not many realize that for a sustainable world this role is not optional; it is mandatory.